-When you create an APA in-text citation, you need to include author’s name, date of publication and the page number(s) if it’s direct quote.
+When you create an APA in-text citation, you need to include the author’s name, date of publication, and the page number(s) if it’s a direct quote.
 These are all enclosed in parentheses.
 An in-text citation is also called a parenthetical citation.
 Separate each element by a comma.
-Separate authors’ names by using the ampersand rather than spelling out the word “and.”
+Separate authors’ names by using the ampersand (&) rather than spelling out the word “and.”

 Since you’re citing different publications by the same authors, you need to distinguish between those reports so the reader can find the full source in the reference list.
 Consider these example combinations and scenarios.

 Two Authors, One Article

 When you have three or more authors, you use et al.